iter8-tools/iter8-controller/docs/integrations/grafana.md

 kubectl -n istio-system port-forward $(kubectl -n istio-system get pod -l app=grafana -o jsonpath='{.items[0].metadata.name}') 3000:3000
 ```

-Verify that you can access grafana by accessing it using a browser: http://localhost:3000
+Verify that you can access Grafana by accessing it using a browser: http://localhost:3000

 Install the iter8 dashboard using the provided install command: